-A large chunk of the world has a problem that most North Americans and Europeans don’t consider when they turn on the tap: clean water (or rather the absence thereof).
-Here’s a guide to clean water (or lack thereof) around the world, and how you can avoid problems when you’re traveling and living in places where clean water isn’t a given.
+A large chunk of the world has a problem that most westerners don’t consider when they turn on the tap: clean water (or rather, the absence thereof).
+Here’s a guide to getting clean water around the world, and how you can avoid problems when you’re traveling and living in places where clean drinking water isn’t a given.

 After a week of being violently ill (diarrhoea, debilitating stomach cramps, and gas/burps producing rotten egg smells that I refused to own) and realizing it wasn’t going to go away on its own, I staggered into the local pharmacy and with my limited Spanish said “parasito”.
 Within seconds, I had a three-day course of medication (for $10) that cleaned everything up lickedy-split.

-Most travellers carry water bottles with them; and many hotels/hostels in countries with dodgy water have water coolers in the lobby or restaurant area.
-Don’t forget to use clean water to brush your teeth, and if you’re cooking in a kitchen, use clean water to wash fruit/veggies.
+Most travelers carry reusable water bottles with them; and many hotels/hostels in countries with dodgy water have water coolers in the lobby or restaurant area.
+There’s a pretty cool app called Find Tap that will direct you to a nearby fill station, be it a restaurant or hotel or dispenser.

 It takes a bit of a leap of faith to shine this light in your tap water and to trust that it’s really clean water, but it worked a charm.

 I like the Ultra SteriPEN water filter in particular, because it’s USB rechargeable, and made in such a way that when you use it with a bottle that has a standard water bottle opening (like this one), you can create a seal so that you can turn the bottle upside down to agitate the water to sterilize it properly.